Bill-Gray/PDCursesMod/docs/USERS.md

    A_REVERSE    | reverse video
    A_RIGHT      | line along the right edge
    A_STANDOUT   | terminal's best highlighting mode
+   A_STRIKEOUT  | strikeout
    A_UNDERLINE  | underline
    A_ATTRIBUTES | bit-mask to extract attributes
    A_CHARTEXT   | bit-mask to extract a character A_COLOR      | bit-mask to extract a color-pair

 Not all attributes will work on all terminals.
 A_ITALIC is not standard, but is shared with ncurses.
+A_STRIKEOUT is a PDCursesMod extension.

 For attr_t: